canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

       echo This job passes!

 Now let's try to run this test job.
 Given that we have just created this provider, Checkbox has no idea it exists.
-To make it discoverable to it we have to install it.
+To make it discoverable, we have to install it.
 The concept of a provider is very similar to a Python module.
 The equivalent of the ``setup.py`` file for Checkbox is ``manage.py``.
-The automated process should have created it in the root of your provider.
+The automated process should have created this file in the root of your provider.
 In order to install a provider one can either use ``python3 manage.py install`` or ``python3 manage.py develop``.
-The difference is exactly the same between ``pip install`` and ``pip install -e``, namely, the second method allows us to modify and use the provider without re-installing.
+The difference is exactly the same between ``pip install`` and ``pip install -e``, namely, the second method allows us to modify and use the provider without re-installing it.

 Run the following: